The National Museum

-Beginning with palaeontology and prehistory, the museum extends to historical findings, Ethnography and modern art.
-The collection at the national museum is as varied as it is large; visitors have the opportunity to see fossilised remains of early humans, regalia and other memorabilia from former Ethiopian rulers, traditional and ceremonial costumes, modern paintings and sculptures and pre-Axumite findings.
+Exploring the Ethiopian heritageSituated in the heart of Addis Ababa, the national museum is the primary home of the country's artistic treasures and most precious archaeological finds.
+First established in 1944, the museum is divided into 4 parts to make it easy for the public to explore and discover the nation's fascinating heritage.
+Beginning with paleontology and prehistory, the museum extends to historical findings, ethnography and modern art, the collection at the national museum is as varied as it is large.
+Visitors have the opportunity to see fossilized remains of early humans, regalia and other memorabilia from former Ethiopian rulers, traditional and ceremonial costumes, modern paintings and sculptures and pre-Axumite findings.